atzberg/mlmod/examples/README.md

-__Examples__
+# ✴️ Examples
 <p align="left">
 <img src="z_doc_img/particle1.png" width="20%">
 </p>

-Please see the sub-folders above for examples setting up models and performing simulations.
-Additional information can also be found in the
+- Please see the sub-folders above for examples setting up models and performing simulations.
-[documentation pages](https://web.atzberger.org/mlmod/docs/index.html).
+- Additional information can also be found in the [documentation pages](https://web.atzberger.org/mlmod/docs/index.html).